GameOfCode64/Specmatic-test-crm-api/README.md

 GET /actuator/mappings
 ```

-This returns every route registered in the Express app.
-When the API is running with this endpoint reachable, Specmatic uses it to cross-check the implementation against `openapi.yaml` and generate an **API coverage report**, which highlights:
+This endpoint is implemented following Specmatic's actuator mapping format (the same shape Spring Boot Actuator uses), returning every route registered in the Express app under `requestMappingConditions.methods` / `.patterns`.
+Specmatic reads this automatically to discover implemented routes — no manual endpoint list to maintain — and cross-checks them against `openapi.yaml` to generate an **API coverage report**, which highlights:

 - Contract-covered APIs — implemented and matching the spec
 - Missing implementations — declared in the spec but not built yet